folio-org/ui-search/doc/codex-contract.md

 This variation in how unsupported indexes are handled is the key difference between the core and extension context sets, and the principle reason that the distinction exists.

+Queries against the `resourceType` index must use one of the values specified for the `type` field in [the Codex Instance schema](https://github.com/folio-org/raml/blob/master/schemas/codex/instance.json): `audio`, `audiobooks`, etc.

 ## 4. Supply records in the Codex record schema

 Codex providers must supply instance records in the format specified by [the Codex instance schema](https://github.com/folio-org/raml/blob/master/schemas/codex/instance.json) -- and collections of records in the format specified by [the Codex instance-collection schema](https://github.com/folio-org/raml/blob/master/schemas/codex/instanceCollection.json).